Free Financial Modeling Guide

 When all of the above analysis is done, the work still not over.
 The last step is to develop charts, graphs, and other outputs that can be used to easily communicate the information from the model.
 This is where the best analysts really get to shine.

-As the capstone for your financial modeling training we recommend either an advanced Excel course to learn how to build all the best charts and graphs for a presentation, dashboard, or any other document you’re producing.
+As the capstone for your financial modeling training, we recommend either an advanced Excel course to learn how to build all the best charts and graphs for a presentation, dashboard, or any other document you’re producing.

 We hope this has been a helping guide to financial modeling in Excel, and has helped you advance your career as a financial analyst.
-At CFI, we pride ourselves on create the best free guides to help you get an edge.
+At CFI, we pride ourselves on creating the best free guides to help you get an edge.

 Please check out these other resources to continue developing your skills: